-- Although the beneficiary has spent more on travel and equipment and less on other costs as compared with the Approved Budget, the expenditure is declared eligible as the beneficiary has demonstrated in the Final Report that the change is reasonable and necessary and did not undermine the aims of the project. - For subcontracting costs € 5 000 are reported.
-Of this € 1 050 has been considered as ineligible expenditure.
+- The beneficiary has declared an amount for Staff costs of € 88 235.
+This amount is verified in its totality in terms of eligibility.
+Note that if the beneficiary had declared an amount higher than € 88 235 + 10% = € 97 059 only a maximum amount of € 97 059 could be considered eligible and would have been taken into consideration when calculating the total eligible costs of the project. - The beneficiary has declared an amount of €11 000 for General costs.
+As this amount does not exceed 7% of the total eligible costs of the project, it is accepted and no further verification will be made at this stage since General costs are not assessed on the basis of documentary proof. - Direct costs: - Although the beneficiary has spent more on travel and equipment and less on other costs as compared with the Approved Budget, the expenditure is declared eligible as the beneficiary has demonstrated in the Final report that the change is reasonable and necessary and did not undermine the aims of the project. - For subcontracting costs € 5 000 are reported.
+Of these, € 1 050 have been considered as ineligible expenditure.
 It should be noted that subcontracting costs cannot exceed 30% of the total eligible costs of the project.
-In this example, the limit would be € 50 548. - The total eligible expenditure for Direct costs, after deduction of all ineligible amounts, comes to € 69 260.
+In this example, the limit would be € 50 548. - The total eligible expenditure for Direct costs, after deduction of all ineligible amounts, comes to €69 260.